cpfaff/Open-Science-Paper/README.md

 ```
 Rscript -e "library(knitr); knit('open_science_paper.Rnw')"
 ```
+For other systems you may find helpful informations about adding a direcoty to the system path under http://www.java.com/en/download/help/path.xml.
 On Windows you need to install GNU make (link: fixme) to use the makefile which compiles the document for you.
 The make commands are documented below.